IELTS Cue Card Sample 144 - Describe your favourite colour

 You should say:

-and explain why do you like this colour.
+and explain why this is your favourite colour.

 I’m not sure I have just one favourite colour, but if you insist on making me choose I know which one it would be.
 I’m going to tell you what it is, why it is significant and as far as I can how it is I started to like it.
 I’ll try and explain why I like the colour so much, but that might be hard to do – liking a particular colour is, after all, a very personal thing.